 Intermission for a Word from the Editor

-If this blog seems like it is in an odd phase, it might be.
+I know this is a bit of an odd phase.
 In 2022, I fell into a pattern of writing drafts and never publishing them.
 And for the past several months, I’ve been resurrecting those.
-It’s strange and uncomfortable to dig up these past pieces.
-And there were so many drafts of the same posts.
+It’s a strange and unsettling process.
+There were so many drafts of the same posts.
 I had a writer’s block of sorts, yet was still writing all sorts of things.
 Things that went in totally different stylistic directions, at times.
-I didn’t feel so good about the writing at the time, for reasons that didn’t feel like good reasons.
-Or maybe I just didn’t feel good about publishing them.
-For some of these pieces I didn’t know where, or if, they fit in.
-Or I felt that my sense of timing was off.
-Or I was just in a weird phase personally.
-Maybe a combination of all of that.
-In short, I did not feel great about what I was doing – but I was doing it anyway.
-I was simply not sharing it.
+I didn’t know where, if, or how the writing would fit in.
+Maybe my sense of timing was off, or I was in a weird phase personally.
+Or a combination of things.
+I was doing a lot but sharing little.

-I am used to managing posts in mostly real-time, as it were – as events are happening and the writing is fresh.
-Right now it’s a real mix of past and present.
-And then tying it all together.
-The result of this production feels confused, if only to myself.
-I will sort it out, but it may not quite add up for a while.
 I am doing this because I want to practice allowing things to be what they are.
-For now.
 I have had to tell myself before, to consciously be in a state of allowing.
-Not only with craft, but also in life.
-I enjoy breaking out of my patterns.
-I enjoy patterns and cohesion; I also enjoy blowing it all up creatively.
+With craft, and also sometimes in life when the time is right.
+I enjoy patterns and cohesion; I also enjoy breaking out of them.
 Unattached to what came before.
 Actively detaching.
 I like a good challenge.
 I do not always want to visit the same places I have been, and for better or worse it shows.
 Craft can be an adventure.
 An experiment.
-The rest of my life is fairly routine.
-Craft is the escape, the dream, freedom.
+The rest of my life is typically fairly routine.
+Craft is forever the escape, the dream, freedom.

 I could’ve just let those old pieces go.
 But I never intended to hold them back.
 So I will just keep adding in this random assortment; this chocolate box of different stuff.
 The habit of hiding is one I’ve been breaking for years.